Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Bayes Model Selection

-The other popular method for calculating BF is path sampling (PS), which is due to \cite{r14}, and recently re-examined by \cite{r24}.
-Our major goal is to explore PS further in the context of nested, relatively high dimensional covariance models, rather than non-nested low dimensional mean models, as in the last reference.
-The new examples show both similarities and sharp changes from the sort of behavior documented in \cite{r24}.
+Another popular method for calculating BF is path sampling (PS), which is due to \citet{r14} and recently re-examined by \citet{r24}.
+Our major goal is to explore PS further in the context of nested, relatively high-dimensional covariance models, rather than nonnested low-dimen\-sional mean models, as in the last reference.
+The new examples show both similarities and sharp changes from the sort of behavior documented in \citet{r24}.

-We consider three paths, namely, the geometric mean path, the arithmetic mean path and the parametric arithmetic mean path, which appear in \cite{r14}, \cite{r24}, \cite{r17}, \cite{r18}, \cite{r23} and \cite{r36}.
-Our priors are usually the diffuse Cauchy priors, first suggested by \cite{r22} and since then recommeded by many others, including Berger (personal communication), \cite{r25}, \cite{r16} and \cite{r18}.
+We consider three paths, namely, the geometric mean path, the arithmetic mean path and the parametric arithmetic mean path, which appear in \citet{r14}, \citet{r24}, \citet{r17}, \citet{r18}, \citet{r23} and \citet{r36}.
+Other applications of path sampling and bridge sampling (with some modifications) appear in \citet{r22b}, \citet{r11b}, \citet {r36b} and \citet{r36c}.
+Our priors are usually the diffuse Cauchy priors, first suggested by \citet{r22} and since then recommended by many others, including Berger (personal communication), \citet{r25}, \citet{r16} and \citet{r18}.
 But we also examine other less diffuse priors too, going all the way to normal priors.
-Since \cite{r24} have studied applications of PS to mean like parameters, we focus on covariance models.
-We restrict ourselves generally to factor models for covariance, which have become quite popular in recent applications, e.g. \cite{r27}, \cite{r17}, \cite{r18} and \cite{r23}.
-The recent popularity of factor models is due to the relative ease with which they may be used to provide a sparse representation of the covariance matrix of multivariate normal data in many applied problems of finance, psychometry and epidemiology, see for example the last three references.
-Also, often it leads to interesting scientific insight, see \cite{r4}.
+Since \citet{r24} have studied applications of PS to mean like parameters, we focus on covariance models.
+We restrict ourselves generally to factor models for covariance, which have become quite popular in recent applications, for example, \citet{r27}, \citet{r17}, \citet{r18} and \citet{r23}.
+The recent popularity of factor models is due to the relative ease with which they may be used to provide a sparse representation of the covariance matrix of multivariate normal data in many applied problems of finance, psychometry and epidemiology; see, for example, the last three references.
+Also, often it leads to interesting scientific insight; see \citet{r4}.

-In addition to prior, likelihood and path, there are other choices to be made before PS can be implemented, namely, a method of discretizing the path, e.g., by equispaced points or adaptively (\cite{r24}) and how to integrate the score function of \cite{r14} at each point in the discrete path.
+In addition to prior, likelihood and path, there are other choices to be made before PS can be implemented, namely, a method of discretizing the path, for example, by equispaced points or adaptively \citep{r24} and how to integrate the score function of \citet{r14} at each point in the discrete path.
 A popular method is to use MCMC.
 These more technical choices are discussed later in the paper.
-Along with PS we will consider other methods like Importance Sampling (IS) and its descendents like Annealed Importance Sampling (AIS), due to \cite{r30}, and Bridge Sampling (BS), due to \cite{r29}.
+Along with PS, we will consider other methods like Importance Sampling (IS) and its descendants like Annealed Importance Sampling (AIS), due to \citet{r30}, and Bridge Sampling (BS), due to \citet{r29}.

 We now summarize our contribution in this paper.